pandas-dev/pandas/doc/source/user_guide/sparse.rst

    ss = s.astype('Sparse')
    ss

-In the example below, we transform the ``Series`` to a sparse representation of a 2-d array by specifying that the first and second ``MultiIndex`` levels define labels for the rows and the third and fourth levels define labels for the columns.
+In the example below, we transform the :class:`Series` to a sparse representation of a 2-d array by specifying that the first and second ``MultiIndex`` levels define labels for the rows and the third and fourth levels define labels for the columns.
 We also specify that the column and row labels should be sorted in the final sparse representation.

 .. ipython:: python